Mobility Info Point

-On request, we give information and advice to the Dutch diplomatic network.
-We also conduct research on best practices and frequently occurring obstacles in international cultural transactions.
-The Info Point participates on behalf of DutchCulture in the international network for cultural mobility On The Move.
+Aside from giving advise, we also conduct research on best practices and frequently occurring obstacles in international cultural movement.
+The Mobility Info Point participates on behalf of DutchCulture in the international network for cultural mobility On the Move.

 International projects are often a complex mix of working with well-known and lesser-known partners and a variety of financial challenges.
 You may also have to deal with the rules and regulations of other countries.
 We strongly recommend that you familiarise yourself with the financial possibilities, the relevant networks and the experiences of your colleagues in the Netherlands and abroad.

-On this page you will find information about the Dutch rules and regulations, the Dutch cultural infrastructure, and financial possibilities for covering travel, accommodation and production expenses in the Netherlands and abroad.
+On this page you will find information about the Dutch rules and regulations, the Dutch cultural infrastructure, and financial possibilities for covering expenses associated with international cultural travel and presentation.

 Are you an artist planning to have an exhibition in the Netherlands?
 A dancer temporarily working with a Dutch dance company?
 Have you been invited to do research at a Dutch institute?
 No matter whether you are working on your own, with a Dutch partner or are part of a larger project, international cultural projects are always subject to rules and regulations.
 On these pages we cover the most important topics.